 Junior turned fearful and begged me to stop handling the lobsters as they did the twist-and-turn before settling into their new home: a damp dishcloth-lined colander.
 When the shellfish took their fatal dive into the drink, he opened his eyes wide, stunned to see them turn into orange stillness.
 Yes, I do dislike that moment but it’s my way to fight the political-correctness-cum-hypocrisy of pretending we don’t know where and what our food comes from.

 Of course, the kiddo did not eat.
 Oh he was curious enough — here’s praying it signals the beginning of the beginning of the end of his picky phase —, so he ate a bite out of curiosity.
 But although he said it was good, he chose to pass.

+I assume you don’t need me to teach you how to boil lobsters, though if you need a primer, do ask in the Commentary below.
+I have chosen instead to reveal the secret of my almost no-garlic garlic butter that is the bomb with any shellfish.
+The sourness of vinegar wakes up the butter while the sweetness of anything balsamic echoes the mildness of the shelfish.
+Feel free to dive in head first.
 Not as sweet as its darker counterpart, white balsamic is made with white wine vinegar and the must of white grapes.
 It is not caramelized unlike regular balsamic vinegar.
 When buying balsamic, you will find drastically different prices.
 That’s because genuine balsamic vinegar is aged in several wood barrels over a time period stretching 25 years or more.
 Foregoing this artisan process, caramel flavour and colour are added to the cheaper, industrial versions.
-You don’t say.